Keyboard shortcuts

 All new contacts begin as Unknown.
 As sensor data accumulates and IFF identification occurs, affiliation resolves to Own, Allied, Hostile, or Neutral.
 See the Sensors section for details on IFF mechanics.

-Note: Affiliation colors can be customized from the Settings menu.
+Note: Affiliation colors may be adjusted at the operator console.
 The geometric shapes (circle, diamond, square, cross) provide affiliation identification independent of color.

 Symbol Reference